-SW 4998 Field Practice in Social Work
+SW 4998 Practicum Practice in Social Work

-SW 4998 Field Practice in Social Work is a five credit hour internship practicum course for senior-level students in the BSW program.
+SW 4998 Practicum Practice in Social Work is a five credit hour internship practicum course for senior-level students in the BSW program.
 It is repeated for two terms.
 Internship placements are assigned by the Coordinator of Practicum Education.

 WSU mission statement